hongfz16/EVA3D/README.md

 </tr>
 </table>

-For more visual results, go checkout our <a href="https://hongfz16.github.io/projects/EVA3D.html" target="_blank">project page</a> :open_book:
+:open_book: For more visual results, go checkout our <a href="https://hongfz16.github.io/projects/EVA3D.html" target="_blank">project page</a>

 <!-- This repository will contain the official implementation of _EVA3D: Compositional 3D Human Generation from 2D Image Collections_. -->
-Inference codes released :hugs:
+:beers: Training and Inference codes released

-Training codes coming soon :beers:

 ---